 The events of the Coronavirus (COVID-19) pandemic are unlike any we have ever seen before.
 The outcome of the crisis will play out in our memories and our history books.
-While the Coronavirus has impacted everyone around the globe, it is important that Americans living abroad stay updated on important travel and safety information, IRS tax deadlines, and financial news.
-We urge you to bookmark this page and check back as we learn more over the next few days, weeks, and months.
+While the Coronavirus has impacted everyone around the globe, Americans abroad need to stay updated on important changes to tax rules, as well as travel and safety advisories.
+In this article, you’ll learn about all the major tax changes brought on by the Coronavirus pandemic, including expat tax credits, deadlines, stimulus payments, and small business relief.

-Quick Facts: How the Coronavirus Pandemic Impacts US Expats
+Quick Facts: Top Coronavirus Tax Changes for US Expats

 - If you think you may be owed a refund, file early to receive your refund in as little as 21 days.